HarikumarSangamraju/Student-Data-Management-Using-Linked-List-Data-Structure/README.md

-# ðŸŽ“ Student Record Management System
+# Student Record Management System

 A **menu-driven, C command-line application** for managing student records â€” built on a singly linked list, with file-based persistence and a clean, modular codebase.

 ---

-## ðŸ“– Table of Contents
+## Table of Contents

 - [Overview](#-overview)
 - [Features](#-features)